 is marked by either Party as 'confidential', 'in confidence', 'restricted' or 'commercial in confidence'

-is provided by either Party or a third party 'in confidence'
+is provided by either Party or a third party 'in confidence', or

-either Party knows or ought to know is confidential, or
+either Party knows or ought to know is confidential.

-is of a sensitive nature or commercially sensitive to either Party.

-Conflict of Interest A Conflict of Interest arises if a Party or its Personnel's personal or business interests or obligations do or could conflict or be perceived to conflict with its obligations under this Contract.
-It means that its independence, objectivity or impartiality can be called into question.
+Conflict of Interest A Conflict of Interest arises if a Party or its Personnel's personal or business interests or obligations do or could conflict or be perceived to conflict with its obligations under this Contract, such that the Party’s or its Personnel’s independence, objectivity or impartiality can be called into question.
 A Conflict of Interest may be:

 actual: where the conflict currently exists